phstc/phstc.github.com/_posts/2013-05-04-auto-scale-sidekiq-workers-on-amazon-ec2.md

 title: "Auto scale Sidekiq workers on Amazon EC2"
 ---

-We use [Sidekiq](https://github.com/mperham/sidekiq) to process messages from images conversion to shipping tickets' generation.
+We use [Sidekiq](https://github.com/mperham/sidekiq) a lot, from image conversion to shipment tracking numbers generation.

-The total size of our queues decreases and increases drastically during the day.
-When it happens we have to increase or decrease our workers by adding or removing new EC2 instances.
+The size of our queues change drastically during the day.
+When it happens, we increase or decrease our workers by adding or removing EC2 instances automatically, thanks to [Amazon Auto Scaling](http://aws.amazon.com/autoscaling/).

-## Amazon Auto Scale
+## Amazon Auto Scaling

-I will not get into the details of [Amazon Auto Scaling](http://aws.amazon.com/autoscaling/), as it deserves an entire post about it.
+I will not get into the details of Amazon Auto Scaling, as it deserves an entire post about it.

 Roughly you have to create an Auto Scaling Group, Launch Configuration and Scaling Up/Down policies.